 The third form of an INSERT statement is with DEFAULT VALUES.
 The INSERT ...
 DEFAULT VALUES statement inserts a single new row into the named table.
 Each column of the new row is populated with its default value, or with a NULL if no default value is specified as part of the column definition in the CREATE TABLE statement.
 The upsert-clause is not supported after DEFAULT VALUES.

-The initial "INSERT" keyword can be replaced by "REPLACE" or "INSERT OR action" forms specify an alternative constraint conflict resolution algorithm to use during this one INSERT command.
-See the section titled ON CONFLICT for additional information.
+The initial "INSERT" keyword can be replaced by "REPLACE" or "INSERT OR action" to specify an alternative constraint conflict resolution algorithm to use during that one INSERT command.
 For compatibility with MySQL, the parser allows the use of the single keyword REPLACE as an alias for "INSERT OR REPLACE".

 The optional "schema-name." prefix on the table-name is supported for top-level INSERT statements only.
 The table name must be unqualified for INSERT statements that occur within CREATE TRIGGER statements.
 Similarly, the "DEFAULT VALUES" form of the INSERT statement is supported for top-level INSERT statements only and not for INSERT statements within triggers.

 *** DRAFT ***